 Volunteer Family Law attorneys provide free 30 minute consultations to people in need of assistance with divorce, child custody, and related matters.
+Assistance with Protection from Abuse cases is available after referral from a DV resource center.
 Multiple appointments are available as needed.
 CHAP clinics currently operate remotely on Wednesday through Friday afternoons.
 Statewide referrals.
-Call the Volunteer Lawyers Project intake line at 1-800-442-4293 on Monday afternoons or Friday mornings to connect with an intake volunteer to see if you qualify for the family law clinic program.

 Maine Commission on Indigent Legal Services

 Provides lawyers to low-income people in criminal cases, juvenile cases, emancipation cases, child protection cases, and involuntary commitment cases.
 For more information: www.maine.gov/mcils/assigned-counsel/faqs/faq-public

 Originally prepared by Michael D. Seitzinger and Charles K. Leadbetter, members of the Maine Bar, Uniform Maine Citations provides updated rules for the citation of Maine legal authorities, including constitutional provisions, statutory and legislative materials, judicial decisions, court rules, treatises, periodicals, and miscellaneous Maine authorities.